Gray Family of Susan J. Dorey

 In 1956, after father's death, he began attending the San Rafael Military Academy, a boarding high school in San Rafael, CA. (That school is now the Marin Academy.)

 In 1960 he graduated from Berkeley High School.
-Then attended one semester at Diablo Valley College in Pleasant Hill, CA. Joined the Navy where he was on the destroyer USS Everett F. Larson (DDR830).
+Then attended one semester at Diablo Valley College in Pleasant Hill, CA. He claimed to have joined the Navy where he was on the destroyer USS Everett F. Larson (DDR830) but that is not confirmed.
 After his mother died he lived in Walnut Creek, CA for awhile then went to Hong Kong with his sister and brother-in-law, met up with Frank Gates, and began working in the family business.

 He visited my grandmother, his aunt, Marion Gray Hallowell in Huntington Beach, CA. Took auto trips with his father.